A review with us will ensure you fully understand your plans, maximise your savings & the investments. With no presure or obligation to stay!

 - Regular tax-free cash payments (as income)

-- Regular taxable income payments
+- Regular taxable income payments (as income)

-- Ad-hoc or one-off income withdrawals
+- Ad-hoc or one-off income withdrawals (lump sums)

 - And, in any combination of these!

-Meanwhile, any money not drawn out will remain invested, hopefully growing and thereby providing an even bigger pot to draw from in the future.
+By using drawdown and taking your withdrawals slowly, any money not drawn out immediately will remain invested, hopefully growing and thereby providing an even bigger pot to draw from in the future.
+Another feature could be that on your death, any unused pensions can be made available to your family (including any spouse, unmarried partner or children for example).

 Take extreme care!